-1. Connect switches with Giga port in serial sequence.
+1. Connect switches with Giga port (purchased separately) in serial sequence.

 By reference to the picture of typical network connection of "Single IP - Stacking mode", user can connect these stacking switches with Giga port in serial sequence.
+Technically, in "Stacking Mode", the Master Switch is able to connect/control up to 31 Salve Switches (total 32 Switches); however, for better performance, we recommend stacking no more than 8 Switches.